Caroline-728/PowerBiSocialMediaAddiction/README.md

 Power bi report analysing social media usage and it's impact on students

 Project Summary:
 "Education for All" commissioned a global student survey to explore how social media usage relates to mental health, academic performance, and sleep.
-This dashboard summarizes key findings from a sample of 250 students across multiple countries.
+This dashboard summarises key findings from a sample of 250 students across multiple countries.
 Users can filter the dashboard by country, gender, or academic level to explore trends in more detail.

 The following questions were requested by stakeholders from education for all :